 For most educators seeking a job, the goal is to find the best opportunity quickly, but it can be difficult to implement this plan every day.
-To make the most of your valuable time, learn how to expedite the process so you can stop searching and start working.
+Make the most of your valuable time by expediting the process so you can stop searching and start working.

 First, you need to make a plan for effective job search time management and set measurable goals.
 Starting the search with a targeted teaching resume will do wonders.